-- about every 10 minutes one newly minted block is added to Bitcoin blockchain, so that about $24 \cdot 60/10$ newly mined blocks are added every day; - exactly 6.25 bitcoins are minted and rewarded to miners for each newly added block to the blockchain of Bitcoin.
-The value 6.25 will be halved in 2024; - the time window ΔT for computing the flow in (3) is different with respect to 365 days (being indeed 463 days, as suggested in [3] and [8]).
+- about every 10 min one newly minted block is added to Bitcoin blockchain, so that about $24 \cdot 60/10$ newly mined blocks are added every day; - exactly 6.25 bitcoins are minted and rewarded to miners for each newly added block to the blockchain of Bitcoin.
+The value 6.25 has been halved in 2024; - the time window ΔT for computing the flow in (3) is different with respect to 365 d (being indeed 463 d, as suggested in [3,8]).

-5 An SVM-based approach for long term Bitcoin price prediction
+5 An SVM-Based Approach for Long Term Bitcoin Price Prediction

 Here we briefly sketch a second approach for the analysis of long term Bitcoin price.
-More explicitly, we combine a Multiobjective Technique (MT) with a SVM framework (see also [5,11,12] for some references).
+More explicitly, we combine a Multiobjective Technique (MT) with a SVM framework (see also [5, 11, 12] for some references).
 We obtain similar outcomes using this second model, with respect to those from the first approach, in terms of Bitcoin price prediction.
 However, the next two improvements are obtained: